 This program helps educate children ages eight to 17, who are at risk for cardiovascular disease and/or type 2 diabetes, about making healthy lifestyle choices that impact their overall health.

 Like most successful pediatric lifestyle modification programs, this one requires parental participation and support.
 The program includes: how to make gradual changes in eating and lifestyle habits, safe aerobic exercise and strength training, nutrition counseling, dietary assessments and food demonstrations.
+Fit Kids for Life Program offers 2 sessions per year, January through May and September through December.
 Participants need a referral from their primary pediatrician, and must have an initial physical examination and assessment before being accepted into the program.
 To learn more, call (631) 444-2725.